Corruption in Canada: Panama Papers

 No Canadian politicians' names from the national government have surfaced in the Panama Papers as of the end of May 2016.
 The Globe and Mail did ask Prime Minister Justin Trudeau, whose name did not appear in either of the document releases, about this, for the record.
 He told reporters that he does not have any money in offshore accounts, and had "entirely and completely been transparent about mine and my family's finances.
 That is something I learned early on that Canadians expect from their leaders."

-Some names of Canadian individuals did appear in the leaked documents, according to ICIJ investigation partner the Toronto Star.
+Some names of Canadian individuals did appear in the leaked documents, according to the ICIJ investigation partner, the Toronto Star.

 Paradise Papers

 More than 3,000 Canadian names, including three former prime ministers, current Liberal party operatives, a hockey team, trusts, foundations and individuals are identified in the Paradise Papers relating to offshore accounts.
-The documents link Stephen Bronfman, the chief liberal party fund-raiser and close aide to prime minister Justin Trudeau to tax avoidance schemes.
+The documents link Stephen Bronfman, the chief liberal party fund-raiser and close aide to Prime Minister Justin Trudeau, to tax avoidance schemes.
 Tax expert Marwah Rizqy has noted that if these documents are proven accurate, they contain the "smoking gun" linking Stephen Bronfman to illegal tax sheltering/avoidance.

 SNC-Lavalin

 The SNC-Lavalin affair is a notable instance of corruption in Canada, in which Canadian construction company SNC-Lavalin (now AtkinsRéalis) allegedly paid US$48 million in bribes to Libyan officials and was offered a deferred prosecution agreement in relation to these charges.
-The scandal resulted in the resignation of several members within Prime Minister Justin Trudeau's cabinet.
+The scandal resulted in the resignation of several members of Prime Minister Justin Trudeau's cabinet.

 Anti-corruption mechanisms

 Public Service Commission

 Canada's public service is set up to work independently from the political party in power.
 The mandate of the Public Service Commission is to protect the public service from political interference and "ensure professional, non-partisan public service".
 The Office of Public Service Values and Ethics is tasked with implementing values, ethics and policies to prevent corruption.

-The Conservative government of Stephen Harper has been criticized for political interference in an array of administrative bodies including Statistics Canada, Elections Canada, the Canadian Military Complaints Commission, the Canadian Nuclear Safety Commission, Public Works and the Supreme Court.
+The Conservative government of Stephen Harper has been criticized for political interference in various administrative bodies, including Statistics Canada, Elections Canada, the Canadian Military Complaints Commission, the Canadian Nuclear Safety Commission, Public Works and the Supreme Court.

 Auditor General, Ombudsman

 Canada's federal and provincial governments have independent and strong Auditor General offices.
 The Auditor-General reports to the Parliament, not to the cabinet, and conducts annual and special audits to examine the government's activities and hold it to account.
 Auditor-General reports have brought to light major scandals, corruption, waste and inefficiencies, and led to changes in governments.

-Ombudsman offices are tasked with investigating public complaints about government.
-Special ombudsmans or commissioners are tasked with investigating and reporting to Parliament about key areas.
-The Privacy Commissioner of Canada, Environment and Sustainable Development Commissioner and Information Commissioner of Canada are examples of these special offices.
+Ombudsman offices are tasked with investigating public complaints about the government.
+Special ombudsmen or commissioners are tasked with investigating and reporting to Parliament about key areas.
+The Privacy Commissioner of Canada, the Environment and Sustainable Development Commissioner and the Information Commissioner of Canada are examples of these special offices.